Mary Lou Fulton College for Teaching and Learning Innovation policies

 Step 3: Vice dean or appointed designee reviews grade appeal

-The executive director of academic services reviews the grade appeal and may request additional information, if needed.
+The executive director of academic and career success reviews the grade appeal and may request additional information, if needed.
 The grade appeal is forwarded to the vice dean for review.
 The vice dean reviews all information and notifies the student of the outcome.

 Step 4: Appeal decision to the dean (Student Issues Committee)

-• To submit an appeal to the Student Issues Committee, the student must forward the original appeal and the vice dean’s response to the associate dean of academic systems, who begins the appeal process with the committee.
+• To submit an appeal to the Student Issues Committee, the student must forward the original appeal and the vice dean’s response to the director of academic operations, who begins the appeal process with the committee.

 • Only the issue appealed to the vice dean may be appealed; no new issues or complaints may be added.